-The gap in phonics between disadvantaged children at Somerford and disadvantaged children nationally delivering the programme.
+The gap in phonics between children identified as disadvantaged at Somerford and children identified as disadvantaged nationally being disadvantaged will be targeted to receive phonics intervention in Year Two.
 We will continue to use this strategy moving forward through our strategy.

 The fidelity and rigorous application of our Read Write Inc programme continues to deliver success for our children.
-We will continue to provide ongoing CPD for all staff
+We will continue to release our Read Write Inc / Early Reading lead to ensure this continues and will continue to provide ongoing release and CPD for all staff delivering the programme.
+We will ensure any children identified as

-In the Year Four multiplication tables check there is a negative gap in average scores and the numbers of children achieving over 20, between our disadvantaged children and both their non-disadvantaged peers in school and disadvantaged peers nationally although the gap to national in both areas is much smaller.
+In the Year Four multiplication tables check there is a negative gap in average scores and the numbers of children achieving over 20, between our children identified as disadvantaged and both their non-disadvantaged peers in school and disadvantaged peers nationally although the gap to national in both areas is much smaller.